Barry Tebb |

 I don't remember all the particulars.

-We managed.
 No need for the heroic.

 There were the usual celebrations, the usual sorrows.